-Various topics in the history of early modern art between the late 13th and 18th century are explored in a seminar format.
+Various topics in the history of early modern art between the late 13th and 18th centuries are explored in a seminar format.
 Each seminar provides a forum for the in-depth study of the methods of art historical research.
-Discussion of weekly readings, classroom presentations and research papers will be required.
+Discussion of weekly readings, classroom presentations and research papers are required.
 This counts toward the Europe and the Americas place and the 600-1800 time requirements for the major.
-This course can be repeated up to two times for credit, so long as they cover different topics.
-Any art history course is recommended.
+This course can be repeated up to two times for credit, so long as each covers different topics.